 61 to 63

-1Timothy, Titus - Paul wrote these two books in Nicopolis, right after he was released from a prison in Rome.
+Paul authored these books in Nicopolis right after the apostle was released from a prison in Rome.

 Jerusalem's second temple (also known as Herod's temple) is destroyed and burned to the ground by the Romans.